mvolkmann/blog/src/zig.md

 variable declared with `var` are mutable.
 Using `const` is preferred when possible.

+Variable names must begin with a letter and are composed of letters, numbers, and ?.
+Variable names cannot match a keyword (listed in the next section).
 The convention for variable names is to use snake_case.

 The type can be omitted if it can be inferred from the value.